 Not only can the aging process itself affect the taste buds of the elderly, but dentures, various diseases, and certain medications can also dull the sense of taste in seniors as well.

 Gum disease is a result of plaque buildup or food residue on the teeth.
-Ill-fitting dentures, loose bridges, tobacco use, poor diet and diseases such as diabetes or anemia can all play a significant role in causing this plaque to form or residue to remain on the teeth.
-While these ailments can be found among all age groups, the risk for developing these diseases increases with age.
+Ill-fitting dentures, loose bridges, tobacco use, poor diet, and diseases such as diabetes or anemia can all play a significant role in causing this plaque to form or residue to remain on the teeth.
+While these ailments can be found among all age groups, the risk of developing these diseases increases with age.

 Tips for Healthy Teeth for Seniors